-How to clear Safari website data with iOS 7
+How to clear Safari website data on your iPhone or iPad

 - Launch the Settings app from the Home screen of your iPhone or iPad.